jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/assessment.md

 #### Question 9: Characteristics of Key Logic in Algorithms (ICTAII501 KE14)
-*Describe the characteristics of the key logic in decision tree algorithms.
-Discuss how these characteristics influence the decision-making process within the algorithm.*
+*Describe the characteristics of the key logic in neural network algorithms.
+Discuss how these characteristics influence their potential applications.*

 *Your answer here.*